maryletteroa/maryletteroa.github.io/_posts/2025-01-31-data-warehouse-best-practice.md

 tags: [data-engineering]
 ---

-Here are some points[^1] on DW Best Practices.
+Here are some notes[^1] on DW Best Practices.
 Good points to keep in mind but admittedly warrants more concrete examples and unpacking (more in the future, so this could be an evolving note).

-[^1]: Written with CoPilot, and I've added more notes and edited the text based on experience

 ## Table Design Best Practices